aggietechie/aggietechie.github.io/_aplus/A-Certification-Overview.md

 You may be wondering, *901 isn't available, so why are you still talking about it?*

-Eventually, 1001 will be outdated, and there will be about a 6-12 month period of overlappage between 1001 and the next exam (which I'll assume will be named 1101).
-If you're one year out from the exam retirement, it may be worth waiting the year for the new exam to come out, since it will be more releavant.
+Eventually, 1001 will be outdated, and there will be about a 6-12 month period of overlap between 1001 and the next exam (which I'll assume will be named 1101).
+If you're one year out from the exam retirement, it may be worth waiting the year for the new exam to come out, since it will be more relevant.

 In their website, CompTIA states the expected retirement date of the current exam and release of the new exam.